|Module Title||STUDIES IN THE UPPER POLAR ATMOSPHERE|

 |Course delivery||Lecture||130 lectures|

-These qualify for 30 ECTS credits which are equivalent to 60 Aberystwyth Credits.
+These qualify for 30 ECTTS which are equivalent to 60 Aberystwyth Credits.

 (15 ECTS ~ 30 Aberystwyth Credits)

-This course describes the interactions between the solar wind and the Earth's magnetosphere and the consequences of these processes for the ionised region of the upper atmosphere i.e. the ionosphere.
-Energy, particles and momentum transferred from the solar wind manifest themselves in the upper Polar atmosphere, particularly as the aurora, but also in terms of powerful electric currents and wind systems (ion winds as well as winds in the neutral gas).
-Central elements in this course are descriptions of the Earth's magnetic field, the magnetosphere, ionisation processes and the formation of the ionosphere.
+This course describes the interaction between the solar wind and the Earth's magnetosphere and the consequences of these processes for the ionised region of the upper atmosphere i.e. the ionosphere.
+Energy, particles and momentum transferred from the solar wind manifest themselves in the upper polar atmosphere, particularly as the aurora, but also in terms of powerful electric currents and wind systems (ion winds as well as winds in the neutral gas).
+Central Elements in this course are the descriptions of the Earth's magnetic field, the magnetosphere, ionisation processes and the formation of the ionosphere.